kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 #### Beta

 - Scalability tests on large clusters with high placement counts.
+- Performance tests are created and are being run in CI to protect against regressions.
 - Comprehensive e2e testing.
 - Cluster autoscaling components are aware of workload topology constraints.